Letter of Recommendation Formatting

 State that the individual would be a desirable employee and mention your recommendation again.

-Additional information to provide the reference letter writer
+Additional information to provide the author of your Letter of Recommendation

 - If you have a specific achievement/assignment/project that you’d like a particular reference letter writer to highlight, provide them with the details about this information.

 - The same approach applies to your job responsibilities and personal strengths.
 If there are particular items you’d like the writer to emphasize, provide the writer with this guidance.